 We seek placements for students in the following disciplines:

 |Business Administration||Business Information Systems|

-In some instances, the ANU provides public liability insurance cover for students undertaking an approved internship.
+In some instances, the ANU provides group personal accident and public liability insurance cover for students undertaking an approved internship.
 There are a few requirements to meet, such as the intern must be an enrolled student at the commencement and completion of their internship and others.
 More information on these policies is available here.

 Host Project Registration

 Ready to register for your internship project, please click the link below.